Salvation Army: Kroc Centres

 In 2004, the Army in the United States received a US$1.6 billion donation in the will of Joan B. Kroc, the third wife of former McDonald's CEO Ray Kroc.
 This donation was among the larger individual philanthropic gifts ever given to a single organisation.
 The donation came with certain restrictions, such as requiring the funds to be used on new rather than existing centers.
 As of 2023, 26 new centers were opened using these funds.

-In films
+In media

 The Salvation Army is featured in many popular movies such as Guys and Dolls and Major Barbara.
 A book detailing over 500 films in which the Salvation Army appears or is mentioned was published in 2020 entitled The Salvation Army at the Movies.

 The Salvation Army began producing silent films when they started their own film studio called The Limelight Department in 1892, which was the first in Australia.
 The original studio still stands today and is being preserved by the Salvation Army.
 One of the films was a documentary called Inauguration of the Australian Commonwealth.
 In the years between 1898 and 1909, The Limelight Department produced over 300 films and documented Australia's Federation Ceremonies in 1909.